-Johanne 8 ; A name that resonates like a lucky door when one knows the symbolic meaning of the figure attached to the first name of this young artist from Lyons.
+Johanne 8 ; A name that resonates like a lucky charm when one knows the symbolic meaning of the number attached to the first name of this young artist from Lyons.
 After a career in aeronautics, she decided to return to her passion for everyday life.

 Artist inspired by Liberty, Johanne 8 speaks about society, violence, sexuality, the suffering of people, their little happiness, their smallness in a style inspired by comics, mangas, graff and Pop-Art.